crydotsnake/spiral-docs/docs/en/framework/container.md

 The `Mailer` dependency will be automatically delivered by the container (auto-wiring).

 > **Note**
-> that your controllers, commands, and jobs support method injection.
+> Controllers, commands, and jobs support method injection.
+Auto-wiring supports union types, variadic arguments,
-> Auto-wiring supports union types, variadic arguments, referenced parameters, and default object values.
+> referenced parameters, and default object values.

 ## Configuring Container

 You can configure a container by creating a set of bindings between aliases or interfaces to concrete implementations.
 Use [Bootloaders](../framework/bootloaders.md) to define bindings.

 We can either use `Spiral\Core\BinderInterface` or `Spiral\Core\Container` to configure the application container.